 Introduction

 Books are convenient instruments to set forth and preserve facts, history, stories, opinion, humor, pictures, and more.
 Why this book?
-All of the above.
+All the above.
 Let me explain.

-At the time that these words are written, I soon will advance to the age of eighty-four.
-In 2012, I lost my wonderful wife, Shirley.
-At that time we were approaching our fifty-third wedding anniversary of a marriage in which three children have blessed it with five grandchildren.
-This book is directed to my grandchildren as my convenient instrument to tell them through a series of essays, who I am.
-Because who I am in great measure is who they are.
+At the time that these words are written, I will next advance to the age of ninety-six.
+In 2012, I lost my first wife, Shirley.
+At that time, we were approaching our fifty-third wedding anniversary of a marriage in which three children have blessed it with five grandchildren.
+In 2020 I married Mildred “Millie” Hathorn, an event written about in a dedicated chapter.

 When I was a child, we visited family.
 Boy did we visit family.
 I never knew I had so much family.
 When I would complain that 'I didn't even know such-and-such person,' my parents would tell me that they were a second cousin on my mother's side, or something like that.
 A few years ago, my wife and I visited Dugenta, the town in Italy where my parents spent their youth.
 Again, we visited family, and more family.
 Then it dawned on me!
 My entire life had been exposed to 'family' in the Italian tradition of a very big circle, as contrasted to 'family' in the American tradition, of a small circle.
 Because of a lack of knowledge of one's family we have drawn the family circle closer as one draws a shawl tighter around the shoulders.
 It is a forbidding posture.